devajay07/censorit/README.md

 ---

-CensorIt is a project developed with dedication by [YourName](https://github.com/yourusername).
+CensorIt is a project developed with dedication by.....
 We hope it proves to be a valuable tool for image censorship needs.
 If you have any questions or feedback, feel free to reach out to us.
 Let's censor responsibly!